 Remember to cite LawCareers.Net on your application form if you apply to Crown Prosecution Service.

-The selection process will consist of an online application, online test, video interview, legal assessment, presentation and competency-based interview.
+The selection process will consist of an online application, online test, video interview, legal assessment and interview.

 The Crown Prosecution Service (CPS) delivers justice – working with our partners at the heart of the criminal justice system to protect the public and create a safe society.
 As a legal trainee you will play a key role in this while getting the support and opportunities you need to develop your career.